 In July 2023, two new members were sworn into Board service.
 Barbara Tyndall fills the Fourth Judicial District seat, and her term expires on March 1, 2028.
 Pamela Dupras fills the At-Large seat, and her term also expires on March 1, 2028.

-In July 2023, the board appointed Dr. Deena Bishop as the Commissioner of the Department of Education and Early Development, contingent on Governor approval and effective August 9, 2023.
+In July 2023, the board appointed Dr. Deena Bishop as the Commissioner of the Department of Education and Early Development, effective August 9, 2023.

 In October 2023, the Board appointed members to the following boards and commissions: